tarantool/doc/doc/reference/configuration/configuration_reference.rst

 The isolated mode allows the user to temporarily isolate an instance and perform maintenance activities on it.

+In the isolated mode:

-The isolated mode moves the instance to the read-only state, in which:
+*   The instance is moved to the read-only state
 *   iproto stops listening for new connections
 *   iproto drops all the current connections
 *   The instance is disconnected from all the replication upstreams
 *   Other replicaset members exclude the isolated instance from the replication upstreams

-Once the mode is enabled, any request trying to change persistent data will fail with the ``ER_READONLY`` error.

 ..
 NOTE::